BLAKE CHRISTIAN ACADEMY

 WHAT SHOULD BE REPORTED?

-• Report allegations or suspicion of misconduct by an instructional personnel member to your school administrator, Christie Locklin, at (386) 228-2829 or via email: blakechristianacademy@gmail.com
+• Report allegations or suspicion of misconduct by an employee to your school administrator, Christie Locklin, at (386) 228-2829 or via email: blakechristianacademy@gmail.com

 • Report allegations or suspicion of misconduct by your school administrator to Pastor Tony Wishon or School Board Members: Cohen Ross, Robert Wright, or Alanna Erlandson at (386) 228-2829 or (386) 228-2151.